Financial Help for Disabled Persons

 Here’s a sampling:

 - Architectural and Transportation Barriers Compliance Board (800-872-2253) — Provides technical assistance on architectural, transportation and communications accessibility issues.

-- Department of Labor’s Office of Disability Employment Policy (1-866-633-7365) —Develops and influences disability related employment policy.
+- Department of Labor’s Office of Disability Employment Policy (1-866-633-7365) —Develops and influences disability-related employment policy.

-- Internal Revenue Service (800-829-1040) — Provides specific tax information for people with disabilities.
+- Internal Revenue Service (800-829-1040) — Provides tax information for people with disabilities.

-- Disability.gov (1-877-889-5627) — A comprehensive online resource that provides disabled people with information and resources they need to live full and independent lives in the workplace and in their communities.
+- Disability.gov (1-877-889-5627) — An online resource that provides disabled people with information and resources.

 Speak with a Professional